MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 3. If you are updating an extension INF, keep the **ExtensionId** the same and increment the version or date (or both) specified by the [**DriverVer**](inf-driverver-directive.md) directive.
 For a given **ExtensionId** value, PnP selects the INF with the highest **DriverVer**.

 4. In the [**INF Models section**](inf-models-section.md), specify one or more hardware and compatible IDs that match those of the target device.
-Note that these hardware and compatible IDs do not need to match those of the primary INF.
-Typically, an extension INF lists a more specific hardware ID than the primary INF, with the goal of further specializing a specific driver configuration.
-However, the extension INF might list the same hardware ID as the primary INF, for instance if the device is already very narrowly targeted, or if the primary INF already lists the most specific hardware ID.
+Note that these hardware and compatible IDs do not need to match those of the base INF.
+Typically, an extension INF lists a more specific hardware ID than the base INF, with the goal of further specializing a specific driver configuration.
+However, the extension INF might list the same hardware ID as the base INF, for instance if the device is already very narrowly targeted, or if the base INF already lists the most specific hardware ID.
 In some cases, the extension INF might provide a less specific device ID, like a compatible ID, in order to customize a setting across a broader set of devices.

     ```
     [DeviceExtensions.NTamd64]